Reem Fatayerji | | Strategy | 0 comments

-2.5 min read ✭ We’re sharing some tips on how to begin measuring your nonprofit’s social impact!
-In this post, you will learn what your organization’s impact measurement will look like and where to start.
+2.5 min to read ✭ We're sharing some tips on how to begin measuring your nonprofit's social impact!
+In this post, you will learn what your organization's impact measurement will look like and where to start.

 Let’s start by addressing the elephant in the room.
 Measuring your impact is not easy and does require resources to produce a quality report.
-However there are tactics you could deploy to get the ball rolling within your organization.
-Let’s explore some simple beginner steps that you could start taking today to outlining your organizations impact!
+However, there are tactics you could deploy to get the ball rolling within your organization.
+Let’s explore some simple beginner steps that you could start taking today to outlining your organization’s impact!

 The Market Is Calling for Your Mission to Stand Apart

 Nonprofits are in a saturated market and often times struggle to demand the unique brand awareness that sets their mission apart from the pack.
-We have discovered that in order,to powerfully make your organization seen, it is important to measure and understand your organization’s impact.
-In today’s data-driven society, people are demanding tactical information of what your cause is doing to solve key issues the world faces.
+We have discovered that in order to powerfully make your organization seen, it is important to measure and understand your organization’s impact.
+In today’s data-driven society, people are demanding tactical information about what your cause is doing to solve key issues the world faces.
 The generational shift is naturally calling upon organizations to prove how their contribution will ultimately contribute to your mission.
 And thus, it is important to make sure your nonprofit’s impact is clear and unforgettable.
 This can be done by delivering key results and measuring your impact.

 Why Do You Want to Measure Your Nonprofit’s Impact?